jaredpar/jaredpar.github.io/_drafts/moving-teams.md

 For the moment I'm heads down with the rest of the team trying to get Roslyn and Visual Studio 2015 out the door.
 In the near future the design for C# 7.0 will begin.
 When that happens I will be hard at work trying to integrate the goodness that came out of my research team back into the language.

 I do want to emphasize *trying* above.
 Certainly not everything, or even most of it, will make it into the language.
 There were plenty of successful features that just don't make sense in the general context of C#.
-Even the features I want to bring back will inevitably need to change a bit to be ship ready.
+Even the features I hope to bring back will inevitably need to change a bit to be ship ready.

 That does raise the question though: what features were we working on?